node-3d/bullet-raub/README.md

 Events:
-* `'destroy'` - emitted when the scene is destroyed.
+* Basic events, as it is stated above.

 ---